-- In cooperation with the designated administrator of the Hiroshima Prefecture Ryokka Center, Mazda promoted activities to preserve the Mazda Forest.
+In cooperation with the designated administrator of the Hiroshima Prefecture Ryokka Center, Mazda promoted activities to preserve the Mazda Forest.
 In May and December, present and former Mazda employees, their families and friends, and partner companies' employees joined a carefully planned forest thinning effort as volunteers, with guidance and cooperation from a forest management volunteer organization.
-The lecture on how to take care of mountain forests and on damage from insects was also arranged to enhance their environmental awareness (employee-management cooperation programs: 44 people participated).
+A lecture on blessings of forests was also arranged to enhance their environmental awareness (employee-management cooperation programs: approximately 90 people participated).

 - *1The Mazda-no-Mori (Mazda Forest) is the nickname of a 5.85-ha area on the grounds of the Hiroshima Prefecture Ryokka (afforestation) Center in a natural forest covering 125 ha, located to the northeast of the Mazda Head Office.

 To contribute to local communities through volunteer cleanups and recyclable collection campaigns

 Mazda employees work on periodical cleanups around the plants and offices during break times.
 On holidays, Mazda employees participate in cleanup campaigns organized by local governments, and also implement cleanup activities of their own.
 In addition, they collect plastic bottle caps as well as pull-tabs and aluminum cans, for effective use of recyclables (employee-management cooperation program).

-- More than 5,000 people participated in volunteer cleanup activities, including cleanups of areas around plants and offices (12 times), cleanups organized by local governments (6 times), cleanups of the area around the Mazda Stadium (6 times), cleanups of the area around Japan Railways stations (twice), and cleanups of the area around the Eastern Hiroshima Circulation Operating Housing Complex (20 times).
+- More than 5,000 people participated in volunteer cleanup activities, including cleanups of areas around plants and offices (11 times), cleanups organized by local governments (6 times), cleanups of the area around the Mazda Stadium (2 times), cleanups of the area around Japan Railways stations (3 times), and cleanups of the area around the Eastern Hiroshima Circulation Operating Housing Complex (20 times).

-- Approximately 960,000 plastic bottle caps (the equivalent of vaccines for about 1,200 people) were collected and delivered to NPOs.
-(The cumulative number of caps collected and donated since April 2010 reached approximately 2,930,000, the equivalent of vaccines for about 5,160 people).
+- Approximately 1,200,000 plastic bottle caps (the equivalent of vaccines for about 1,560 people) were collected and delivered to NPOs (The cumulative number of caps collected and donated since April 2010 reached approximately 4,100,000, the equivalent of vaccines for about 5,160 people).

-- Approximately 3,800 kg (a cumulative total of approximately 13,300 kg since 2005) of pull-tabs and aluminum cans were collected, through which two large fan heaters were donated to nursery schools in Hiroshima City.
+- Approximately 3,800 kg (a cumulative total of approximately 13,300 kg since 2005) of pull-tabs and aluminum cans were collected, through which home appliances were donated to two social welfare facilities in Hiroshima City in December.